OVERVIEW

 Goodwill

-During the year, based on the valuation assessment carried out by an external expert in respect of carrying value of goodwill and considering the significant investment required to keep the pace with the transformation in telecom sectors, the management made an impairment provision of Rs.
+During the previous year ended March 31, 2024, based on the valuation assessment carried out by an external expert in respect of carrying value of goodwill and considering the significant investment required to keep the pace with the transformation in telecom sectors, the management made an impairment provision of Rs.
 14,795 lakhs towards such goodwill.
-The same is disclosed as an exceptional item in the financial results for the year ended March 31, 2024.
-The carrying value of goodwill post aforesaid impairment is dependent on the achievement of valuation assumptions as considered by the management which the management believes reasonably reflects the future growth and profitability of the Group.
+The same was disclosed as an exceptional item in the statement of consolidated financial results for the year ended March 31, 2024.

 Investments